mrsuman2002/A_modular_Plugin-CodeChat/extensions/contents.rst

 Main loop
 ---------
-At this point, the CodeChat system is up and running.
+At this point, the CodeChat System is up and running.
 Now, the system should:

 -   Watch for IDE events, then send render requests to the server.
 -   Respond to and report connection errors.